Can I Sue the City for Sidewalk Defects?

 Taking a stroll through the park, running to the grocery store, or commuting by foot to work is a great way to get outside, save money, help the environment, and get some exercise.
 It is also vastly more dangerous than driving by car.
 According to Making Way for Pedestrians and Bicycles, just under 11 percent of trips in the U.S. are made by foot, yet 17.2 percent of all traffic fatality victims are pedestrians, according to the National Safety Council.
 When adjusted to miles per fatality rate, walking appears to be even more dangerous.
 The average walking trip distance is just 0.62 miles, according to research.
 And, according to AAA, the average car trip is a little under 15 miles, nearly 30 times longer than the distance of the average walking trip.
 Even if pedestrians died at the same rate per trip as vehicle occupants (they are actually killed and severely injured at higher trip rates) when taking into account distance traveled, walking 30 times or 3,000 percent more dangerous per mile traveled than traveling as a vehicle occupant.

 Reach Out to Our Orlando Defective Sidewalk Lawyers

 Pedestrians have enough hazards as it is even without defective sidewalks.
 Cracks, uneven surfaces, and broken sidewalks are the responsibility of the city to fix.
 If the city neglected this duty and you were injured as a result, you can file a lawsuit for damages.
-The Orlando personal injury attorneys at the Payer Law Group are here to help.
+The Orlando personal injury attorneys at the Payer Law are here to help.
 Call us at 407-307-2979 to schedule a free consultation today.